Maria Coccia – Sacred Music from 18th Century Rome

 Maria Rosa Coccia was a composer and harpsichordist acive in the late 1700s.
 Her career is almost a case study in the “separate but equal” concept.
 Coccia showed talent at an early age.

 By 13 she had written six harpsichord sonatas.
 She’d also composed an oratorio “Danielli.”
-The work was performed in the Oratory S. Fipllo Neri — an event women were barred from attending.
+The work was performed in the Oratory S. Fipllo Neri — an event women, including the composer, were barred from attending.

 Her talent couldn’t be denied, though.
-Anyone practicing music in Rome at the time had to enter the Accademia di Santa Cecilia.
+Anyone practicing music in Rome then had to enter the Accademia di Santa Cecilia.
 They also had to pass an exam to be a Maestro di Capella.

 Coccia writes in the clean, elegant style of the middle Classical period.
 If you enjoy the choral works of Haydn and Mozart, you’ll find a lot to like in Coccia’s music.
 Her clarity of line ensures the text is always readily understandable.
 Yet her interplay between voices shows real imagination.
 And she has solid contrapuntal skills.